REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 LOMBARDI, LANDRY, SHULA … BILLICK!

-“I can’t believe I’ll have my name on that trophy,” said Billick, days after the big event in Tampa, Fla.
-It was a chance to reflect on guys like Tom Landry, Don Shula, Joe Gibbs and a man he once worked for in San Francisco, Bill Walsh.
+“I can’t believe I’ll have my name on that trophy,” said Billick, days after that big event in Tampa.
+It was a chance to reflect on guys like Tom Landry, Don Shula, Joe Gibbs, plus a man he once worked for in San Francisco, Bill Walsh.

 Billick named those legendary coaches he’d be sharing Super Bowl glory throughout the years.

-In the aftermath of the game.
-That trophy was held aloft.
+After that game, that Lombardi Trophy was held aloft.
+On TV.
 Billick was holding it.
 Showing it to players.
 To fans.
 An Associated Press photographer snapped a picture.
 One day later, the Redlands Daily Facts’ single page sports section on Jan.
-29, 2001 was virtually all Billick and Lombardi Trophy.
+29, 2001 was virtually all Billick and that Lombardi Trophy.
 Confetti was falling all around him.

 Framed around the Billick photo were two stories – one by local writer Richard D. Kontra, the other by-line was mine.
-As sports editor, I probably should have nixed the stories and enlarged the photo to cover the entire page.
+As sports editor, I probably should have nixed the stories and enlarged that photo to cover an entire page.

 Let the photo stand alone.
 Let it tell the whole story.
 As if everyone in Redlands, didn’t know, anyway.